Why Study Abroad in Germany?

 Whether you are fluent in Germany or just starting to learn the language, you can study in Germany.
 The DAAD website offers resources to help you improve your German language skills before arriving in Germany.

-Are there scholarships to study in Germany?
+Are there other scholarships to study in Germany?

 There are a variety of scholarships available to international students who study in Germany.
 The DAAD website has a great deal of information about scholarships.